 The inter-divisional HCBS Settings working group will develop and conduct provider trainings as well as provide tailored technical assistance to partially compliant and non-compliant providers.
-In order to achieve initial compliance, the HCBS Settings working group is planning multiple regional training opportunities for providers, beneficiaries, and advocates to discuss reoccurring themes from providerinitiated technical assistance phone calls, appropriate remediation strategies, heightened scrutiny, and ongoing compliance.
+In order to achieve initial compliance, the HCBS Settings working group is planning multiple regional training opportunities for providers, beneficiaries, and advocates to discuss reoccurring themes from provider-initiated technical assistance phone calls, appropriate remediation strategies, heightened scrutiny, and ongoing compliance.
 These regional training sessions will be advertised in a manner to effectively reach all stakeholders, including providers, beneficiaries and their families, advocates, etc. The HCBS small stakeholder group will be asked to assist the inter-divisional HCBS Settings working group with disseminating information about the regional trainings to the aforementioned stakeholder groups.
 DHS expects these regional training sessions to occur during the Fall and Winter of 2016-17.
 In addition, the HCBS Settings working group will host focus groups during Spring 2017to include all providers in an effort to provide a forum for providers to talk openly about provider specific issues and brainstorm potential strategies to achieve compliance.
-These focus groups will provide the HCBS Settings working group with specific examples of the promising strategies employed by various settings to comply with the HCBS Settings rule.
+These focus groups will provide the HCBS Settings working group with the HCBS Settings rule.
 Technical assistance will also be provided on an as needed basis and will be tailored to the specific needs of the provider based on the analysis of the provider self-assessment and the on-site visits.
-This technical assistance is already occurring via provider-initiated phone calls to an HCBS Settings working group team member.
-Efforts to engage providers, advocates, beneficiaries, and others will continue to occur through our monthly small stakeholder meetings (with provider representatives and advocates), quarterly large stakeholder meetings, HCBS website, provider workshops, as well as through individual training calls with the aforementioned groups.
+This technical assistance is already occurring via providers, advocates, beneficiaries, and others will continue to occur through our monthly small stakeholder meetings (with provider representatives and advocates), quarterly large stakeholder meetings, HCBS website, provider workshops, as well as through individual training calls with the aforementioned groups.